rhbroberg/esp32-grafana/README.md

 * unsurprisingly, all of the monitoring is substantially more heavyweight than the actual basic service

 todo:
-* pre-populate the grafana area with the desired dashboards
+* have make target retrieve newer grafana dashboards
 * have 2 docker-compose.yml files - 1 with the monitoring, 1 without